Pricing of debt and equity in a financial network with comonotonic endowments: Comparative statics

-\begin{example} We will now consider a larger financial network consisting of $n = 87$ banks.
+We will now consider a larger financial network consisting of $n = 87$ banks.
 This large network provides clear reasoning for considering the comonotonic approach taken within this paper.
 As previously discussed, with 87 banks, there are $2^{87} > 10^{26}$ potential combinations of defaulting banks $z \in \{0,1\}^{87}$.
 As such, the general framework for considering expected payments from \cite{gourieroux2012} would be computationally intractable.
 However, the comonotonic framework presented herein (and which, under the setting of~\cite{EN01}, provides a worst-case for the general setting as discussed in Section~\ref{sec:gen-bounds}) is computationally tractable as only $87$ defaulting regions need to be considered.
+As such, we wish to use this case study to highlight the computational tractability of the comonotonic setting as well as the performance of our baseline heuristics on a larger, more realistic, network.

 For this example, we will consider these 87 banks to come from the 2011 European Banking Authority EU-wide stress tests.\footnote{Due to complications with the calibration methodology, we only consider 87 of the 90 institutions.
 DE029, LU45, and SI058 were not included in this analysis.} This dataset has been used in multiple prior empirical case studies (e.g.~\cite{GV16,CLY14}) of financial contagion in interbank networks.
-To calibrate this system, we will take the same approach from~\cite{feinstein2017currency}.
+To calibrate this system, we will take the same approach from~\cite{feinstein2017currency} {which is provided in Online Appendix~\ref{sec:calibration}}.
 We note, however, that though we are calibrating the financial network to a real dataset, the marginal distribution for bank endowments are \emph{not} calibrated and as such this example is for \emph{illustrative purposes only}.
 We believe that there would be significant value in a further, detailed, case study to empirically determine the marginal distributions of the bank endowments and, with that result, consider yield rates and bond prices to compare with the realized prices in the market.
 This is, however, beyond the scope of the current example.
-In fact, the primary purpose of using this dataset in this example, as opposed to a large fictional network, is to demonstrate the order of magnitude that the price of debt and effective interest rates can achieve (in comparison to the values presented in the prior case studies on the 2 bank system).
+In fact, the primary purpose of using this dataset in this example, as opposed to a large fictional network, is to demonstrate the order of magnitude that the effective interest rates (i.e., the price of debt) can achieve (in comparison to the values presented in the prior case studies on the 2 bank system).